 Probably in no country in the world is the love of personal ornament so manifest as it is in India.
-The sight of the great princes in full gala dress is a dream of brightness and wealth, and even the poorest day laborer manages to possess some ornament if it is only silver, or even copper ring for his finger, or toe.
+The sight of the great princes in full gala dress is a dream of brightness and wealth.
+Even the poorest day laborer manages to possess some ornament if it is only silver, or even a copper ring for his finger, or toe.

 Any little extra gain and savings are almost invariably invested in jewels.
-The owner is happy if on gala days he can adorn himself, or his family with so much jewelry, and he likes to be spoken of as a man possessing so many rupees worth of the same.
+The owner is happy if on gala days he can adorn himself, or his family with so much jewelry.
+He likes to be spoken of as a man possessing so many rupees worth of the same.
 A man’s wealth is often spoken of as the possession of so much in jewels.